Owa Retamar and Eco Adajar have been chosen to steer the offense for Alas Pilipinas in their 2025 FIVB Men's Volleyball World Championship campaign.

 Not much is known about Kim, except that he was included in the 21-man pool for the World Championship.

-Still, his international discipline and adaptability could make him an intriguing option for Angiolino Frigoni, who could be seeking a different playmaking style.
+Still, his international discipline and adaptability could make him an intriguing option in the future for Angiolino Frigoni, who could be seeking a different playmaking style.

 Another rather unknown setter, John Michael Paglaon, is the underdog story in the pool, climbing from grassroots programs to the national stage.

-He’s made his mark in Spikers’ Turf with gutsy sets with the Savouge Spin Doctors—something that could inject unpredictability when Alas needs a momentum shift.
+He’s made his mark in Spikers’ Turf with gutsy sets with the Savouge Spin Doctors—something that could inject unpredictability when Alas needs a momentum shift in the future.

 Eco Adajar